Yoshi (Israeli singer)

-Yochai Blum (יושי; born September 21, 1983), also known by the stage name Yoshi, is an Israeli musician, singer and songwriter.
+Yochai Blum (יושי; born 21 September 1983), also known by the stage name Yoshi, is an Israeli musician, singer and songwriter.

 Blum was born and raised in Nof HaGalil the son of a mother who was a teacher and a father who was a mechanical engineer.
 He attended ORT Kiryat Hinunchuk High School.
 Already as a child, he was interested in music and began playing the piano.

 After completing his military service in the IDF Education and Youth Corps Band, Blum began to dedicate himself professionally to the field of music.
-He produced, recorded, and played as a keyboardist with various musicians and ensembles: Muki, Ily Butner and the Foreign Children, Shai Gabso, Rami Kleinstein, Kobi Aflalo, and more.
+He produced, recorded, and played as a keyboardist with various musicians and ensembles: Muki, Ily Butner and the Foreign Children, Shay Gabso, Rami Kleinstein, Kobi Aflalo, and more.
 He also worked with Roni Alter, whom he met during his service in the Israel Defense Forces and performed with her playing piano and singing.

 In parallel to his work in the field of music, Bloom graduated with honors with a bachelor and master degree in philosophy from Tel Aviv University.
 After completing both degrees, he was accepted to study medicine at Tel Aviv University and at the same time continued to study music.

 After three years of medical school, Bloom decided to drop out to focus on his music career.
 Approximately four months after leaving school, he finished working on his album.
 Strangers Know, her debut album, was released in 2021.

 The lyrics, compositions and musical production are Bloom, except for two songs that are a collaboration with producer Omri Amado.